apache/cordova-plugin-camera/README.md

     cordova plugin add cordova-plugin-camera --variable ANDROIDX_CORE_VERSION=1.8.0
     ```

+## App Configuration

+The following preferences can be set in the app's `config.xml` file to configure the plugin.

-### iOS Specifics
+### iOS-Specific

+#### Mandatory Usage Description

+> [!WARNING]
-Since iOS 10 it's mandatory to provide a usage description in the `info.plist` when accessing privacy-sensitive data.
+> Since iOS 10, you must provide usage descriptions in the `info.plist` when accessing privacy-sensitive data.

 The required keys depend on how you use the plugin and which iOS versions you support:

 | Key                            | Description |
 | ------------------------------ | ----------- |